Talktoloop/product/.scratch/shadcn-dark-mode-refactor.md

 - Update the status from `[ ]` to `[x]` after each component/sub-component/etc has been refactored.
 - Make a git commit after each root component has been refactored.
 - Update the status from `[x]` to `[*]` after the commit hase been made and the working state is clear.
+- Mark components with `[~]` if they depend on other components that need to be refactored first

 ### Shadcn Components